dotnet/android-samples/GooglePlayServices/README.md

   "LibraryProjectProperties" [*2].
 (You will have to use "add as a link" or MfA won't find the actual library files.)

+- Copy or create a symbolic link to extras/google/google_play_services/docs under this directory, as "docs".
+  It will be used by GooglePlayServices binding project to get parameter names.

 - Open GooglePlayServices.sln.
 Then open Properties/AndroidManifest.xml in
   GooglePlayServices project, and insert your API Key there.